humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-09-01-computer-science-in-javascript-binary-search.md

   - Computer Science
   - JavaScript
 ---
 Not too long ago, I posted about creating a binary search tree in JavaScript ([part 1][1], [part 2][2]).
 A binary search tree is a great place to store data in an ordered way to allow for an easy search for specific information.
-However, a binary search tree isn&#8217;t the only place that a binary search can be useful.
+However, a binary search tree isn't the only place that a binary search can be useful.
 You can use a binary search with any ordered set of data to perform a more efficient search of the data.

 ## Binary search algorithm

-As a quick re-introduction, a binary search algorithm works by evaluating a value in a set and determining if it is equal to, less than, or greater than the value for which you&#8217;re searching.
+As a quick re-introduction, a binary search algorithm works by evaluating a value in a set and determining if it is equal to, less than, or greater than the value for which you're searching.
 If the value to find is less than the value being checked, then the search must continue in all values less than the current one.
 Likewise, if the value to find is greater than the checked value, the search must continue in all values greater than the current one.
-And of course, if the value matches the one for which you&#8217;re searching, then the search ends.
+And of course, if the value matches the one for which you're searching, then the search ends.
 The basic algorithm, then, can be described as:

-  1. If currentValue equals value, you&#8217;re done.
+  1. If currentValue equals value, you're done.
   2. If value is less than currentValue, go left.
 Go to step 1.
   3. If value is greater than currentValue, go right.
 Go to step 1.

 This may be an over-simplification, but the basics are all there.
-You are constantly limiting the search area when the specified value isn&#8217;t found.
-Instead of searching in all locations, you&#8217;re narrowing down the possibilities based on knowing that the data is ordered.
+You are constantly limiting the search area when the specified value isn't found.
+Instead of searching in all locations, you're narrowing down the possibilities based on knowing that the data is ordered.

 ## Searching an array